mawrxyz/source-gender-tool/README.md

 ## How to Use This Code

 This repository is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
-A copy of the licence is available in `LICENSE.md`.
+A copy of the licence is available at `LICENSE.md`.

 This tool uses [Node.js](https://nodejs.org/en/), so you will need to have it installed to run the code.